Best Beard Oil: Reviews and Guide to the Industry’s Top Products

 Look around you at the workplace, grocery store, everywhere you’ll see that more and more men ditching their razors and sporting one.

 You don’t need to be a lumber jack or a hipster to grow a full beard.
 The “beardman” is back mainstream.

 This community is growing and thanks in large part to bloggers/entrepreneurs like Eric Bandholz (founder of the Beardbrand) who coined the term “urban beardsman”.

-We have a beard renaissance of some sort.
+We’re having a beard renaissance of some sort

 Growing a beard is one thing, taming it is another and that’s what we’ll talk about today.